Dozens of inmates dead in Ecuador prison riots

-At least 50 inmates have died in riots at three prisons in Ecuador.
+At least 62 inmates have died as riots blamed on gang rivalry erupted simultaneously at three prisons in Ecuador.

-Police on Tuesday said the death toll stood at "more than 50" prisoners after unrest at facilities in the provinces of Guayas, Azuay, and Cotopaxi.
+Thirty-three of the deaths occurred in Cuenca and eight in Latacunga – both cities in the South American country's Andes mountain region – and 21 in the western port city of Guayaquil, said Edmundo Moncayo, director of the government's SNAI prisons management body on Tuesday.

 The country's police confirmed the deaths on Twitter, saying it was working on controlling the unrest.